shelbyar-png/envirotech-final-project/README.md

 The system is **solar powered**, running on a solar panel and rechargeable battery pack, allowing it to operate autonomously off-grid.

-**Measured parameters:** air temperature & humidity, barometric pressure, rainfall, and solar irradiance.
+**Measured parameters:** air temperature & humidity, barometric pressure, rainfall, and solar radiation.

 ## About
 This project was developed for the graduate-level course **"Envirotech: DIY Sensors for Environmental Research"** taught by **Prof. Elad Levintal** at **Ben-Gurion University of the Negev**.